iamshaynez/enterprise-site/content/docs/frameworks/110-zachman/110-zachman.md

 ---
-title: "Zachman - A DEFINITIVE GUIDE"
+title: Zachman - A DEFINITIVE GUIDE
-description: "Explore the Zachman Framework for Enterprise Architecture, a strategic schema for organizing complex enterprise structures.
+description: Explore the Zachman Framework for Enterprise Architecture, a strategic schema for organizing complex enterprise structures.
 Understand the ontology vs. methodology and how this framework provides a multi-perspective approach to answering key business questions.
-Discover the structure, rules, and certification levels of the Zachman approach and learn how it compares to TOGAF."
+Discover the structure, rules, and certification levels of the Zachman approach and learn how it compares to TOGAF.
-summary: "Explore the Zachman Framework for Enterprise Architecture, a strategic schema for organizing complex enterprise structures.
+summary: Explore the Zachman Framework for Enterprise Architecture, a strategic schema for organizing complex enterprise structures.
 Understand the ontology vs. methodology and how this framework provides a multi-perspective approach to answering key business questions.
-Discover the structure, rules, and certification levels of the Zachman approach and learn how it compares to TOGAF."
+Discover the structure, rules, and certification levels of the Zachman approach and learn how it compares to TOGAF.
-date: 2024-01-01T16:04:48+02:00
+date: 2024-01-01 16:04:48+02:00
-lastmod: 2024-01-01T16:04:48+02:00
+lastmod: 2024-01-01 16:04:48+02:00
 draft: false
 menu:
   docs:
-    parent: ""
+    parent: ''
-    identifier: ""
+    identifier: ''
 weight: 210
 toc: true
-seo:
-  title: "Zachman - A DEFINITIVE GUIDE" # custom title (optional)
-  description: "Explore the Zachman Framework for Enterprise Architecture, a strategic schema for organizing complex enterprise structures.
-Understand the ontology vs. methodology and how this framework provides a multi-perspective approach to answering key business questions.
-Discover the structure, rules, and certification levels of the Zachman approach and learn how it compares to TOGAF." # custom description (recommended)
-  canonical: "" # custom canonical URL (optional)
-  noindex: false # false (default) or true
+slug: zachman-a-definitive-guide
 ---

 # The Zachman Framework Guide